ARCHER2-HPC/archer2-docs/docs/faq/network-upgrade-2023.md

 ## When will the upgrade happen and how long will it take?

-The outage dates will be:
+### The outage dates will be:

- - Start: 14:00 BST, Monday 18th September 2023
+ - Start:  Monday 18th September 2023
- - Scheduled End: 12:00 BST, Wednesday 20th September 2023
+ - Scheduled End:  Wednesday 20th September 2023

 ## What are the impacts on users from the upgrade?